Mohammed0Arfath/Memorify-App/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Test with both Together.ai API and fallback modes
+4. Test with both API integrations and fallback modes
 5. Commit your changes (`git commit -m 'Add amazing feature'`)
 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Submit a pull request